MichaelZhao21/simple-compiler/README.md

 ```

 Replace `test` with the make command you wish to use, replace `tests.txt` with the input test file, and `tests-output.txt` with the file you wish to output text to.

+## Phases

+- **Phase 1**: Tokenizer, mostly working on `src/tokens.jflex`, which uses Regular Expressions to scan incoming tokens.
+- **Phase 2**: Parser, will take the tokens from the first part and implements the grammar in `src/grammar.cup`.

 ## Resources Used